Branch Retinal Vein Occlusion (BRVO) Treatment

 Your ophthalmologist may do a form of laser surgery called focal laser treatment.
 A laser is used to make tiny burns to areas around the macula.
 This helps stop fluid from leaking from the vessels.

-It usually takes a few months before you notice your vision improving after treatment.
 While most people see some improvement in their vision, some people won’t have any improvement.